The Kodulabor Assessment Framework

 Quality Assessment

 Is the output as good as it would have been without AI?
 Better in some ways?
 Worse?
 What had to be manually corrected?
-Are there quality trade-offs I made?
+Are there quality trade-offs?

 Gotchas & Limitations

 What went wrong?
 When did the AI fail?
-What edge cases did I hit?
+What edge cases came up?
 What needed human intervention?
-What would I warn someone else about?
+What would you warn someone else about?

 Replicability Score

-Could someone else do exactly what I did with the same tools and get similar results?
-Rate 1–5 (1 = only works for this specific case, 5 = widely applicable).
+Could someone else do exactly this with the same tools and get similar results?
+Rate 1–5.
 Explain the rating.

 Verdict

 Overall: did AI help?
 By how much?
 Should other people try this approach?
-What would I do differently?
+What would be done differently?
 Who is this for, and who should avoid it?

 Data Appendix